iWinston/typeorm-plus/docs/active-record-data-mapper.md

 The decision is up to you.
 Both strategies have their own cons and pros.

-One thing we should always keep in mind in software development is how we are going to maintain it.
+One thing we should always keep in mind in with software development is how we are going to maintain our applications.
-The `Data Mapper` approach helps you with maintainability of your software which is more effective in bigger apps.
+The `Data Mapper` approach helps with maintainability, which is more effective in bigger apps.
-The `Active record` approach helps you to keep things simple which works good in small apps.
+The `Active record` approach helps keep things simple which works well in smaller apps.
  And simplicity is always a key to better maintainability.